 — Wittgenstein, 1956, Remarks on the Foundations of Mathematics.

-This research aims to improve the public communication of statistics, by understanding how those working with public numbers think about their work, and the lifecycle of numbers in public debate.
+This research aims to improve the public communication of statistics, by understanding how those working with public numbers think about their work, and the lifecycles of numbers in public debate.

 Modern policymaking is increasingly reliant on numbers, as all kinds of quantified evidence are used in every stage of introducing, framing, comparing, evaluating and ranking alternative options.
 Over the past few centuries, there has been a shift from decisions made on moral or value judgements, to decisions made on statistics.

 In Australia, our increasing demand for statistics is tied to public advocacy for more evidence-based policymaking from policymakers and researchers alike.
-However, while statistical techniques have been crucial in improving the lives of their studied subjects, these technologies originating in accountability can become powerful tools used to define how we think about certain issues.
+However, while statistical techniques have been crucial in improving the lives of their studied subjects, they can become powerful tools used to define how we think about certain issues.
 Statistics, either in their usage or abusage, are potent in politics.

 ANU Human Ethics Protocol 2019/266.